safiyaaideed/sole-mate/README.md

 # Describe your projects models in terms of the relationships (active record associations) they have with each other

+The User Model has stored our users info and can have many products listed.

+Authentics Model has all the details, category and description of the products, they are all in one location and shows the images.

+# Discuss the database relations to be implemented in your application

 The types of association rails has are the following:

 The belongs_to Association